 So you made sure your name servers have EDNS enabled.
 That should be the end of the story, right?
 Unfortunately, EDNS is a hop-by-hop extension to DNS.
-This means the use of EDNS is negotiated between each pair of hosts in a DNS resolution process, which in turn means if one of your upstream name servers (for instance, your ISP's recursive name server that you forward to) does not support EDNS, you will still experience packet fragmentation.
+This means the use of EDNS is negotiated between each pair of hosts in a DNS resolution process, which in turn means if one of your upstream name servers (for instance, your ISP's recursive name server that you forward to) does not support EDNS, you may experience DNS lookup failures or be unable to perform DNSSEC validation.

-3.5.3 Support for Large Packets on Network Equipments
+3.5.3 Support for Large Packets on Network Equipment